maK-/scanomaly/README.md

 `-dl` Pass cli params into a module

+## External Integrations
+Meilisearch is a very user friendly API and search engine.
+It makes it very handy to search through lots of data quickly.
+To output results into meilisearch use the `-mei` flag.
+The default is 127.0.0.1:7700 but for a custom meilisearch instance use the following flag `-conn <host> <port> <password>` or `-conn <host> <port>`

 ## Modules
 To view all modules and their info use `-m all -mi`
 If you want to store the responses for the folowing modules, add `-db [databasename]`